Fans Want Jordan Kimball To Be The Next ‘Bachelor’ Instead Of Colton Underwood, But Will Producers Listen?

 And while it might be hard for Colton to hear these comments, others echoed the sentiment.

-“I know Jordan just got his heartbroken and needs time to heal, but I’d rather seen Jordan as Bachelor 2019 then us being stuck with Colton”
+“I know Jordan just got his heartbroken and needs time to heal, but I’d rather seen Jordan as Bachelor 2019 then us being stuck with Colton.”

 Whether producers will respond to the fans’ wishes is yet to be seen.
 In 2016, the announced Bachelorette, Caila Quinn, was recast when fans weren’t happy about the choice.
 JoJo Fletcher ended up taking her place.